nychealth/EH-dataportal/content/key-topics/transportation/_index.md

 layout: single
 ---

-Physical inactivity and unhealthy diet rank among the leading risk factors for premature death in the United States.
-Active design, however, promotes health by using architectural and urban design strategies to encourage walking, bicycling, stair climbing, transit use, active recreation, and healthy eating.
+Physical activity and healthy eating rank among the leading ways to get and stay healthy.

+Active design is an applied, evidence-informed approach to improve physical, mental and social health outcomes through the design of the built environment.
+Active design leverages the expertise of architects, planners, developers, community members, designers, and other stakeholders.

-Designing to increase access to parks, create pedestrian plazas, ensure well-maintained sidewalks, plant street trees, provide secure bicycle storage, and make stairwaus in buildings attractive and accessible can have a measurable effect on people's ability to safetly get regular physical activity that can keep them healthy.
+Designing to increase access to high quality parks, pedestrian plazas, sidewalks, quiet spaces, trees and other greenery, secure bicycle storage, gathering spaces, and stairways can have a measurable effect on people’s ability to safely maintain their physical, mental, and social health.